Can You Use A Wet Brush On Dry Hair?

 If you have tried just about every product and serum on the market, but still find it difficult, then you might want to try a wet brush!

-However, we don’t only brush our hair when wet and need a brush to style our hair when it is dry.
+However, we don’t only brush our hair when it’s wet; we also need a brush to style it when it is dry.

-This means that it is an all-in-one solution to painful and frustrating hair-brushing at home, and might just be the new accessory you need.
+This means it is an all-in-one solution for the painful, frustrating hair-brushing at home, and might be the new accessory you need.

 Read on to find out all about using a wet brush on dry hair, and how to make the most of this handy little tool.